 Intentional Infliction of Emotional Distress

-- The injured personal suffered extreme or severe emotional distress.
+- Plaintiff suffered severe emotional distress

 Negligent Infliction of Emotional Distress